 What do you do when you have excess free time?
 What do you listen to when you are in the car?

 For me, answering these questions honestly gave me an edge.
-I went from excessively entertaining myself to listening to audiobooks and reading.
+I went from excessively entertaining myself with music and sports to listening to audiobooks and reading.

-If you are not a reader, listen to more audio.
+If you are not a reader, listen to more audio books.
 There are tons of books and other content that will help you along your journey.

 Now I still enjoy a good movie and to watch sports.
 But I realized that I could do both, and both unwiding and learning were important to my career.